eclipse/kiso-testing/docs/integration_test.rst

 .. code:: python

     """
-    send a message, receive a responce, compare to expected response
+    send a message, receive a response, compare to expected response
     """
     import pykiso
     from pykiso.auxiliaries import com_aux